© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Scots' Dike is a scheduled monument protected by Historic England under reference 1016860.
 View the official record →

-Scots' Dike is a linear earthwork located in Cumberland that represents a significant territorial boundary in the medieval landscape.
+Scots' Dike is a linear earthwork located in Cumberland, England, traditionally attributed to the medieval period as a boundary feature marking the frontier between England and Scotland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016860.

 Scots' Dike is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016860.